MythicMeta/Mythic_Scripting/README.md

 Version 0.0.20 of the `mythic` package supports version 2.2.6 of the Mythic project (reports as version "3").

+Version 0.0.21 of the `mythic` package supports version 2.2.8 of the Mythic project (reports as version "3").

 ```
 from mythic import mythic_rest